zipvilization/Zipvilization/world/solumtools/index.md

 # Contract Activity

-SolumTools can also observe public contract activity where the relevant data exists.
+SolumTools can also observe relevant public contract activity where the necessary data exists.

 Potential signals include: